astropy/astropy-APEs/APE0.rst

 Term
 ^^^^
 Each Coordination Committee member's term runs for three years from when the election results are finalized.
-There is no limit to the number of terms that a single individual can be elected for.
+After serving a full term, a Coordination Committee member must step down for at least one year before being eligible to run again.

 In the case of a vacancy partway through a term, a by-election will be held.
 The term of the newly-elected member runs for the remainder of the term of